 Soil & Energy

-Maps of soil moisture.
+Maps of soil moisture in Ohio.

-Figure 5a: 0-40 cm and 5b: 0-200 cm soil moisture percentile across the region at the end of September 2025.
+Figure 5a: 0-40 cm and 5b: 0-200 cm soil moisture percentile across the region at the end of October 2025.
 Courtesy of NASA SPoRTLIS.

 Product Note: Both NASA SPoRT LIS soil moisture products contain small pockets of inaccurate data indicating extremely wet or dry conditions.
 These small-scale errors can emerge in remote sensing products covering large areas or grid-spacings.
 For more information, please contact Geddy Davis (davis.5694@osu.edu).

-Figure 6: (Left) September 2025 heating & cooling degree days.
+Figure 6: (Left) October 2025 heating & cooling degree days.
 (Right) Corresponding Ohio Climate Divisions.
 Data courtesy of the Midwestern Regional Climate Center.

 Notable Events